Instructor: Tim Chumley

 Exams

-There will be two midterms and a final exam.
+There will be three exams.
 The dates for the exams are subject to change slightly.

 Course plan

-Our plan is to cover parts of chapters 6, 7, and 8 in the textbook.
+Our plan is to cover parts of chapters 5-10 in the textbook.
 Below is a rough outline of what is to be covered week by week through the semester.
 Please check back regularly for precise details on what is covered, as well as postings of class materials like lecture notes.

 Wednesday